 Liggett is the successor to the Liggett & Myers Tobacco Company, which was founded in 1873.
-Liggett, which is currently the fifth largest manufacturer of cigarettes in the United States in terms of unit sales (as of the closing of the combination of RJR Tobacco and Brown & Williamson's United States tobacco businesses in July 2004), shipped approximately 9.8 billion cigarettes during 2003.
-Liggett believes, based on published industry sources, that this accounted for 2.4% of the total cigarettes shipped in the United States during 2003.
+Liggett, which is currently the fifth largest manufacturer of cigarettes in the United States in terms of unit sales, shipped approximately 9 billion cigarettes during 2004.
+Liggett believes, based on published industry sources, that this accounted for 2.3% of the total cigarettes shipped in the United States during 2004.